insilichem/gpathfinder/README.rst

    :height: 30px
    :alt: NEW!

-- Global movements extracted from a PCA analysis over a MD trajectory
+- Global movements extracted from a PCA analysis over a MD trajectory (.dcd file)

 **Different options for evalute and optimize the solutions**